solo-io/gloo/projects/knative/README.md

-# Knative Networking with Gloo Cluster Ingress
+# Knative Networking with Gloo Edge Cluster Ingress

-With Knative support enabled, Gloo will configure Envoy using [Knative's Cluster Ingress Resource](https://github.com/knative/serving/blob/master/pkg/client/informers/externalversions/networking/v1alpha1/ingress.go).
+With Knative support enabled, Gloo Edge will configure Envoy using [Knative's Cluster Ingress Resource](https://github.com/knative/serving/blob/master/pkg/client/informers/externalversions/networking/v1alpha1/ingress.go).

 The installation process detailed in this document provides a way of using Knative-Serving without needing to install Istio.